|

 THE BOYS

-Onimex switched his recorders to omniband: If such a wave
+Onimex expanded his recorders to omniband: If a wave

-existed, whether seen or unseen, real or imagined, his recorders would
+existed, seen or unseen, real or imagined, his recorders would

 pick it up.